Text

 o = Object() -- rotate with provided Euler angle o:RotateLocal({0, 0, math.pi / 2.0}) -- rotate along specified axis o:RotateLocal(o.Forward, math.pi / 2.0)

-Converts a local rotation to world coordinate system.
+Converts a rotation from local to world relative to this object.

-Converts a world rotation to local coordinate system.
+Converts a rotation from world to local relative to this object.

 Returns true if the two Objects may collide with each other.